kabirsinghchugh/notenote.link-kabir/_notes/Why Emerson is Much Too Smart to be a Philosopher .md

 Tillich’s approach seems far preferable to Cavell’s.
 Unlike Cavell, Tillich feels comfortable acknowledging the value of work which takes a different approach than his own.
 To deal with a complicated world, human beings need not only a variety of perspectives and experiences, but also the capacity to understand them both intellectually and emotionally.
 So, it seems wise to avoid reducing philosophy to literature or *vice versa* and instead welcome the different kinds of knowledge these distinct angles of vision offer.

-© Nancy Bunge 2007

-*Nancy Bunge is often Professor of Writing, Rhetoric and American Cultures at Michegan State University, although she is currently a senior Fulbright lecturer in American studies at the University of Siegen in Germany.*

-**Works Cited**
-• Stanley Cavell, *The New Yet Unapproachable America: Lectures after Emerson after Wittgenstein*.
-Living Batch Press, 1989.
-• Ralph Waldo Emerson, *Collected Works of Ralph Waldo Emerson Vols.
-II and III*. eds.
-Joseph Slater, Alfred Ferguson, and Jean Ferguson Carr.
-Harvard University Press, 1979, 1983; *Complete Works of Ralph Waldo Emerson Vols.
-VIII and XII*.
-Houghton, Mifflin & Co., 1904; *Journals of Ralph Waldo Emerson Vol. V*. ed.
-Merton M. Sealts Jr., Harvard University Press, 1965.
-• Immanuel Kant, *Groundwork of the Metaphysics of Morals*. trans. and ed.
-Mary Gregor.
-Cambridge University Press, 1997.
-• Toni Morrison, *Song of Solomon*.
-Plume, 1977.
-• Paul Tillich, *The Courage to Be*.
-University of Chicago Press, 1952; â€˜The Right to Hopeâ€™ *University of Chicago Magazine*.
-Nov.
-1965; *Systematic Theology Vol I*: University of Chicago Press, 1951.